 What happens if I forget to tie it up?

 Toward the end of summer, I tend to get distracted.
-I did great all summer and then I forgot for a little while.
+I did great all summer tying it up at regular intervals, and then I forgot for a little while.
+In this situation, somethings the hollow stem can crack off and ruin the plant.
 Luckily, even though the stem flopped over above the highest tie, it did not break.
-I went out with lots of ties and did my best to gently guide it up the post.
+I went out with lots of t-shirt ties and did my best to gently guide it up the post.
 It worked!

 So don’t lose heart if this happens to you!
 Just try your best to be really gentle with it.
-The stem is flexible but can be snapped easily if you’re not careful.
+The hollow stems are flexible, but can be snapped easily if you’re not careful.

 What kind of zucchini should I grow?

 This is a total personal preference!
-I think the quintessential zucchini is the Black Beauty variety.
+I think the quintessential zucchini is the Black Beauty plant.
 It has a really dark, shiny skin and when it’s picked small, it’s so tender and delicate!

 However, my very favorite is the Italian Striped variety!
 Honestly, if you knew me in person, you may say that I like it just because it’s not what everyone else grows and there’s probably truth in that!
 I like to be different and go to the beat of my own drum.
 But I also think this one looks SO pretty and different in summer dishes!
 You should really try it!